vyjith/wordpress-installation-kuberenetes/README.md

-# How Install WordPress on Kubernetes
+# How Install WordPress using Kubernetes
 This article is for who are trying to install worpress using kubernets
 ---